arunmudhaliar/gearsdk/docs/sphinx/source/api/common.rst

 The following header files are documented here:

-1. `qstring.h`
+1. `qstring.hpp`
-2. `timer.h`
+2. `timer.hpp`
 3. `sdktypes.hpp`

 qstring
 -------

-The `qstring.h` file contains the definition and implementation of the `qstring` class, which provides a string manipulation utility for the project.
+The `qstring.hpp` file contains the definition and implementation of the `qstring` class, which provides a string manipulation utility for the project.

-.. doxygenfile:: qstring.h
+.. doxygenfile:: qstring.hpp
    :project: gearsdk

 timer
 -----

-The `timer.h` file provides the `timer` class, which manages the timing and frame rate for the game.
+The `timer.hpp` file provides the `timer` class, which manages the timing and frame rate for the game.

-.. doxygenfile:: timer.h
+.. doxygenfile:: timer.hpp
    :project: gearsdk

 utilities, types & macros